 We have invented a new authentication architecture for mobile devices that encapsulates cryptographic functionality in a Prover Black Box (PBB) located in the mobile device and a Verifer Black Box (VBB) located online, thus insulating developers of web-based as well as native mobile applications from the complexities of cryptography.
 It is described in the technical whitepaper

-As the title indicates, our approach that we follow is really comprehensive.
+As the title indicates, the approach that we follow is really comprehensive.
 It encompasses public key certificates, U-Prove tokens, Idemix anonymous credentials, third-party login including social login, and returning user authentication with an uncertified key pair.

 We have also invented, and integrated into the architecture, a technique for multifactor returning-user authentication where an uncertified key pair is regenerated from a protocredential and secrets supplied by the user such as a PIN and/or a biometric sample.
 The technique, described in the same paper, protects the private key against an adversary who captures the user’s mobile device without requiring tamper resistance.